 U.S.-based energy giant ExxonMobil is putting the wheels into motion to gauge the potential for a carbon capture and storage (CCS) hub in the Gippsland Basin in a bid to explore, reveal and open more CCS opportunities in Australia.

 The new project, called South East Australia carbon capture and storage (SEA CCS) hub would initially use existing infrastructure to store CO2 in the depleted Bream field off the coast of Gippsland, Victoria.
-ExxonMobil confirmed that it is currently engaged in active discussions with local industries, which may be interested in accessing the SEA CCS hub to reduce emissions from their operations.
+ExxonMobil confirmed that it was engaged in active discussions with local industries that could be interested in accessing the SEA CCS hub to reduce emissions from their operations.

 Furthermore, this project is designed to capture up to 2 million metric tons of CO2 per year and, if technical and business feasibility is confirmed, the SEA CCS hub could be operational by 2025, according to the U.S. player.

 Joe Blommaert, president of ExxonMobil Low Carbon Solutions, commented: “Collaboration with other industries is an important step to unlock future carbon capture and storage opportunities for Australia, with the potential for large-scale reductions in the highest emitting industrial sectors.
 Sound government policies will accelerate the deployment of key technologies required to support society’s ambition for a net-zero future.”

 The oil major established its Low Carbon Solutions business in February 2021 to commercialise the company’s extensive lower-emission portfolio with the objective to create long-term shareholder value and support global emission-reduction efforts.